A fractional representation approach to the robust regulation problem for MIMO systems: Simplification of the internal model

 \section{Simplification of the internal model}

 The results of the previous section revealed that the unstable dynamics of each element in the signal generator must be included into a robustly regulating controller.
-The next theorem shows that the internal model to is characterized by the fractional ideal generated by elements of the signal generator.
-The theorem provides a way to simplify the internal model as illustrated by Example \ref{exa:Simplification}.
+The next theorem shows that the internal model is characterized by the fractional ideal generated by the elements of the signal generator.
+The theorem provides a way to characterize the internal model in a compact form as illustrated by Example \ref{exa:Simplification}.

 \begin{theorem} Let $\Cont$ stabilize $\Plant$.
 Consider $\Gen_r=(\gen_{ij})$ and the fractional ideal $J=\langle \gen_{ij} | 1\leq i\leq n, 1\leq j\leq q\rangle$. \begin{enumerate} \item If $J\subseteq \langle f_1,\ldots,f_k\rangle$ and there exist $A_l$ and $B_l$ such that $f_l I=A_l+B_l \Cont$ for all $l=1,\ldots, k$, then $\Cont$ is robustly regulating. \item If $\langle f_1,\ldots,f_k\rangle\subseteq J$ and $\Cont$ is robustly regulating, then there exist $A_l$ and $B_l$ such that $f_l I=A_l+B_l \Cont$ for all $l=1,\ldots, k$. \end{enumerate} \end{theorem} \begin{proof} Only the first part is proved.
 The second part can be proved using similar arguments.
 It is assumed that $J\subseteq \langle f_1,\ldots,f_k\rangle$ and that there exist $A_l$ and $B_l$ such that $f_l I=A_l+B_l \Cont$ for all $l=1,\ldots, k$.
 Now $\gen_{ij}\in \langle f_1,\ldots,f_k\rangle$ or equivalently $ \gen_{ij}=a_1 f_1+\cdots +a_k f_k $ for some $a_1,\ldots, a_k\in \stable$.
 Consequently,